 - Don't get discouraged if you stop for a while.
 Get started again gradually and work up to your old pace.

-- Don't exercise right after meals, when it's very hot or humid, or when you just don't feel up to it.
+- Don't exercise too vigorously right after meals, when it's very hot or humid, or when you just don't feel up to it.

 Track and celebrate your success!

 - Choose activities that are fun, not exhausting.
 Add variety.
 Develop a repertoire of several activities that you can enjoy.
 That way, exercise will never seem boring or routine.

 - Ask family and friends to join you — you may be be more likely to stick with it if you have company.
 Or join an exercise group, health club or ta community center.
 Many churches and senior centers offer exercise programs too.
 (Remember to get your doctor's permission first.)

 - Use variety to keep your interest up.
 Walk one day, swim the next, then go for a bike ride on the weekend.